openapi-processor/openapi-processor-gradle/README.md

         }
     }

-To add the json file created by the generatr-json to the final artifact jar as resource add the `targetDir` of the generatr to the java `resources` source set:
+To add the json file created by the openapi-processor-json to the final artifact jar as resource add the `targetDir` of the processor to the java `resources` source set:

-    // add the targetDir of the generatr as additional resource folder. sourceSets {
+    // add the targetDir of the processor as additional resource folder. sourceSets {
         main {
             resources {